PolarisCode/PaymentGW/README.md

 Above command should be run in directory where docker-compose.yml file resides

-In running state 4 containers must be started:
+In application running state 4 containers will be started:
-- 3 for each project (simulator, api, gateway)
+- 1 for each project (simulator, api, gateway)
 - 1 for sql server (sql server 2017 express edition)

 It can be checked by command